 What are biopsy markers?

-At the time of surgery, the clip and surrounding tissue will be removed, even if the mass is no longer visible.
+During surgery, the doctor may remove the clip and surrounding tissue, even if the mass is no longer visible.

 Preparing for a biopsy

-- Have a history of bleeding disorders
+- have a history of bleeding disorders

-- Are taking any prescription drugs, over-the-counter medications, herbs, or supplements
+- are taking any prescription drugs, over-the-counter medications, herbs, or supplements

-- Are or may be pregnant.
+- are or may be pregnant

 After the biopsy